stgl/scarplet/README.md

 Python framework for template matching to detect fault scarps in ALSM data.
 Very much a work in progress, not for general consumption yet.

 ### Features
-This repository implements a framework for windowed template matching in Python.
+This repository implements a windowed template matching algorithm in Python.
 Two-dimensional windowed template functions with a range of plan-view orientations are convolved with input data, and the best-fitting (highest signal-to-noise ratio) template parameters are retained at each pixel.

 The algorithm works on georeferenced digital elevation models using curvature-based template functions.
 A template for fault scarps is provided, based on work by Hilley, *et al.*, 2010, Hanks, 2000, and many others.
 This returns best-fitting scarp height, relative age, orientation, and SNR at each DEM pixel.
 It detects scarp-like features as areas of high SNR and gives estimates of their relative age and height.